Loading...

 Both FundedNext Futures and My Funded Futures allow news trading.
 This is particularly valuable for traders who capitalize on volatility around FOMC announcements, NFP releases, and CPI data drops.

-For beginners, FundedNext Futures has an edge thanks to lower challenge fee.
+For beginners, FundedNext Futures has an edge thanks to more forgiving drawdown, no consistency rule.
 These features reduce the pressure while you are still developing consistency.
 That said, both firms are viable — the best choice depends on your specific trading approach and budget.

 Data is updated regularly but may not reflect the latest changes.
 Always verify current pricing and rules on each firm's official website before making a decision.